WHY YOU SHOULD INTRODUCE “MIND-CARE” INTO YOUR SKINCARE

 Beyond that, when you start to incorporate “mind-care” into your beauty and skincare routines, you are taking the necessary steps to reduce stress and anxiety, release shame, and improve your overall mental wellbeing.

 Since stress can create inflammation and dehydrate your skin, by nourishing your mindset, you are physically playing a role in improving your skin from the inside out.
-It can also help to use plant-based skin care products that offer olfactory mood boosting properties, like Halo AM Oil Cleanser and Prism PM Oil Cleanser, to support your mood from the outside in, while you work on yourself from the inside out.
+It can also help to use plant-based skin care products that offer olfactory mood boosting properties, like Halo Brightening Oil Cleanser and Prism Restorative Oil Cleanser, to support your mood from the outside in, while you work on yourself from the inside out.

 Start incorporating these three simple Intuitive Beauty practices into your daily routines and watch how not only your skin responds, but how your goals start to shift towards something a wee bit more empowering.